Fort Charles – Kingston, Jamaica

 - One of Jamaica’s most important historic forts

-- Great views of Kingston Harbour
+- Beautiful views of Kingston Harbour

 - Easy to explore on foot